matthew-matvei/electron-fswin/readme.md

 # Introduction

 This is a fork of [`fswin`](http://xxoo.github.com/node-fswin), a native [`node.js`](http://nodejs.org) add-on that works on windows.
 It ports some platform specified filesystem APIs and made them easy to use in javascript.

-The motivation for this fork is to make the module more compatible with any Electron application (particularly when building depencies with `electron-builder install-app-deps`), and provides typings to work better with TypeScript.
+The motivation for this fork is to make the module more compatible with any Electron application (particularly when building dependencies with `electron-builder install-app-deps`), and provides typings to work better with TypeScript.

 All rights (and most responsibilities ;) ) are still held by the original author, Xiao Shen.

 For details and examples see [wiki](https://github.com/xxoo/node-fswin/wiki)

+## System requirements

+In order to work well with TypeScript code that attempts to import this package, it does not demand the 'win32' OS explicitly in the `package.json`.
+However, calling code still needs to account for this if developing across systems.
+The simplest way is to not invoke its functionality when `process.platform !== "win32"`.

 ## License